l3gitpanda/Pandas-Security-Manual/Pfsense Hardening.md

 ## Restrict internal network access
 - strict rules for ip addresses in the internal network
-- only things that need rules sho
+- only things that need rules should get them

+## Update Everything